hooroo/date-test/README.md

 This is a date-parsing code test we send to some of our candidates.

-If you are interested in creating a solution to familiarise yourself with the problem, **please do so on a branch**.
+If you are interested in creating a solution to familiarise yourself with the problem, **please do so on a branch, e.g:**.

+stuliston_ruby
+ashcambrell_java
+cirode_python

 The Challenge
 -------------